-Contractors Note: The Contractor shall commence the Work under this Contract within seven (7) calendar days after the Contractor receives the Notice to Proceed with a Substantial Completion of the project to be achieved not later than 180 days following issuance of the Notice to Proceed.
-Final completion must be achieved within 210 calendar days following the issuance of the Notice to Proceed.
+Contractors Note: The Contractor shall commence the Work under this Contract within fourteen (14) calendar days after the Contractor receives the Notice to Proceed.
+Final Completion of the project shall be achieved not later than 150 calendar days following issuance of the Notice to Proceed.
+Final completion must be not later than April 30, 2012.

-The Work of this project provides for the construction of a limestone boulder artificial reef off of the southern end of Anna Maria Island, Manatee County, FL, as identified on the Plans.
-The Work shall include, but is not be limited, to the supply, transport and placement of limestone boulders, to create an artificial underwater reef, as well as final cleanup, and restoration of any disturbed area within or adjacent to the project.
+The Work for this project consists of the construction of a geotextile tube structure north of the north jetty at Longboat Pass on the southern end of Anna Maria Island, Manatee County, Florida, as identified on the Plans.
+The Work shall include the purchase, transport and installation of a geotextile tube structure in accordance with the contract documents, final cleanup, and restoration of any disturbed area within or adjacent to the project.